Community Advisory Groups

 Central Tablelands Advisory Groups

-The Central Tablelands Advisory Groups are in the process of being established to represent community and industry views from across the region and provide advice to the Central Tablelands Local Land Services Board.
+The Central Tablelands advisory groups represent community and industry views from across the region and provide advice to the Central Tablelands Local Land Services Board.

 These groups provide the opportunity for Central Tablelands Local Land Services to gain valuable and practical input from members of the Central Tablelands community, across a broad range of issues.